About Us

 About boys team charity

-In the Spring of 2001, two neighborhood moms in Phoenix, AZ — with six sons between them — discussed their desire to teach their children the meaning and importance of “giving back” to their community.
+In the Spring of 2001, two mothers in Phoenix, AZ — with six sons between them — discussed their desire to teach their children the meaning and importance of “giving back” to their community.

 After some research, co-founders Anne Czerwinski and Lucia Marusiak realized that there were no organized opportunities for young boys to experience the wonderful gift of sharing their time and talents to help others.
 For the next year, they worked on the structure and the mission of the organization.